skleinjung/shift/docs/design.md

 In the world of *Shift*, powerful mages have learned to open gateways into parallel worlds, allowing chosen servants to pass between dimensions for a variety of purposes.
 Those individuals with the right blend of training, fortitude, and recklessness needed to undertake such a journey are known as *Shifters*.
 An archmage may employ a Shifter for a variety of reasons, and it's rare that a Shifter even knows the true purpose of their adventures.
 But, for most, the rewards of such an occupation far outweigh a little lack of understanding and the occassional moral dilemma.

 Shift borrows the visual styling and random elements from classic Rogue-like games, but is tailored to people who do not enjoy character permadeath.
+Instead, when the player dies or runs out of turns they are pulled back to their home world, and the contents of that dungeon is forever lost to them.

 The larger concept for Shift is an open-ended game that allows players to explore an ever-expanding, procedurally generated multiverse while building and customizing a character over many play sessions.
 In this Prelude adventure, the scope has been reduced to exploring the manifestation of a limited set of areas as they exist in different worlds.

 *Note*: This document describes a stripped-down version of the Shift concept intended to be completed in a month, as part of the [Crunchless Challenge](https://itch.io/jam/crunchless-challenge).